pathakdhruv/GalDynPsrFreq/GalDynPsrFreq/README.txt

 # 8)Print the basic parameters of the pulsars

-GalDynPsrFreq.read_parameters.Rskpc returns the Galactocentric cylindrical radius of the sun.
+GalDynPsrFreq.read_parameters.Rskpc returns the Galactocentric cylindrical radius of the Sun (Rs in kpc or Rskpc).

-GalDynPsrFreq.read_parameters.Vs returns the rotational speed of the sun around the Galactic centre.
+GalDynPsrFreq.read_parameters.Vs returns the rotational speed of the Sun around the Galactic centre (Vs in km/s).

-GalDynPsrFreq.read_parameters.Rpkpc(ldeg, bdeg, dkpc) returns the value of Galactocentric cylindrical radius of the pulsar in kpc.
+GalDynPsrFreq.read_parameters.Rpkpc(ldeg, bdeg, dkpc) returns the value of Galactocentric cylindrical radius of the pulsar in kpc (Rp in kpc or Rpkpc).

-GalDynPsrFreq.read_parameters.z(ldeg, bdeg, dkpc) returns the perpendicular displacement of the pulsar from the Galactic plane.
+GalDynPsrFreq.read_parameters.z(ldeg, bdeg, dkpc) returns the perpendicular distance of the pulsar from the Galactic plane (z in kpc or zkpc).

-The meaning of the arguments are as usual.
+The meaning of the arguments in the above examples are as usual.

 # 9) Calculate the intrinsic frequency derivative